browserengineering/book/book/visual-effects.md

 - The top-level surface is used to apply *blend modes*.
-Since it's the top-level surface, it also *isolates* the element from other parts of the page, so that clipping only applies to that elemnt.
+Since it's the top-level surface, it also *isolates* the element from other parts of the page, so that clipping only applies to that element.
 - The first nested surface is used for applying *opacity*.
 - The second nested surface is used to implement *clipping*.

-But not every element has opacity, blend modes, or clipping applied, and we could skip creating those surfaces.
+But not every element has opacity, blend modes, or clipping applied, and we could skip creating those surfaces most of the time.
 To implement this without making the code hard to read, let's change `SaveLayer` to take two additional optional parameters: `should_save` and `should_paint_cmds`.
 These control whether `saveLayer` is called and whether subcommands